 Let me explain these six imperatives.

 By intention, I mean the prevalent attitude in the organization and the mental determination in the employees, to achieve certain goals and committed standards.
 Many organizations erroneously presume that the ‘right intentions’ among the workforce/employees are “already” in place, without any pointed effort on part of the leadership.
 If people within an organization do not possess the intention to serve their ‘customers’ appropriately, and in a timely manner (very often, the customer for services could very well be another person or department in the larger organization), the very first requirement of creating and delivering outstanding quality in services is not met.
 How is ‘good intention’ cultivated amongst the people who are part of the process of delivering quality?
-The intention to serve another in a way that elicits satisfaction and delight, obviously stems from a deep personal and ‘inner’ commitment, coming from within one’s “interiority”.
+The intention to serve another in a way that elicits satisfaction and delight, obviously stems from a deeply personal and ‘inner’ commitment, coming from within one’s “interiority”.
 Obviously the right kind of leadership, the reward and recognition arrangements, as well as the communication methods employed in the organization, can play a vital role in creating a culture that encourages the right intentions.
-In many of the organizations, where the intention to serve does not manifest in the collective, one notices that the interactions between the customers and those providing the services, tend to careless, slipshod, lax and ineffective.
+In many of the organizations, where the intention to serve does not manifest in the collective, one notices that the interactions between the customers and those providing the services tend to careless, slipshod, lax and ineffective.

 Most services are typically developed and delivered as a result of groups of people – with definite expertise – working together.
-Such people rely on written work instructions, shared information and process design elements to create and deliver the desired output.
-Large organizations with multiple departments or functions with different people having specific competencies need to work effectively together to deliver outstanding service quality.
-In fact many of the processes and process standards are the result of people with clarity of the organizational purpose, interacting among themselves and determining the kind of intermediate output that will need to be delivered to the next process.
+Such people rely on written work instructions, shared information, and process design elements to create and deliver the desired output.
+Large organizations with multiple departments or functions with different people having specific competencies needed to work effectively together to deliver outstanding service quality.
+In fact, many of the processes and process standards are the result of people with clarity of the organizational purpose, interacting among themselves and determining the kind of intermediate output that will need to be delivered to the next process.
 Such interactions, require cross-functional networks to be active and “humming” to tide over any communication gaps, or gaps in understanding, that could adversely impact the desired standards of the output.
 In many organizations, where such interactions are not common or are not encouraged, service delivery can be adversely impacted.
 In Government Ministries and departments, inter-ministerial engagement and cross-departmental networking can greatly increase the perceived levels of service quality, by addressing and improving the “value” levers associated with the services being offered.